Structs and Classes

 .

 Problem!
-However in line 15, when we wanted to print the data members of Student x
+In line 15, when we printed the name and ID of Student x

 2.1.1.
 What is a class?#